Cold weather has arrived, and you turn on your furnace for the first time in several months.

 If this important part does not operate, the furnace heat cycle will not start.

 Attached to the ventor fan is a pressure switch which will shut the ventor fan off if the vent pipe is blocked.

-For instance, deep snow may cover the opening in the vent pipe on the side of the house, thus preventing the exhaust venting correctly.
+For instance, deep snow may cover the opening in the vent pipe on the side of the house, thus preventing the exhaust from venting correctly.

-In this case the ventor motor would start and then shut off when the pressure in the vent pipe increases and trips the pressure switch.
+In this case, the ventor motor would start and then shut off when the pressure in the vent pipe increases and trips the pressure switch.

 The circulating blower fan motor moves the air through the duct system either in the auto setting or the constant on setting.